dotnet/insertions-client/docs/README.md

     As you can see, multiple rulesets can be specified using semicolons.
 A build only needs to comply with one of the rulesets to be inserted.

     For each rule, the word left of the `=` sign represents a build property.
 Build property can have the following values: `repo`, `commit`, `branch`,`buildNumber`.
-There is also a special property named `channel`.
-If `channel` is used, then the regular expression on the right side of the equals sign should match with any of the channels of the build.
+There are also two special properties named `channel` and `channelId`.
+If `channel` is used, then the regular expression on the right side of the equals sign should match with the name of any of the channels of the build.
+Similarly, `channelId` is used to select builds where any of the channel ids of a build should match the given regular expression.

 _Warnings_
 1. NO SPACES ALLOWED IN EITHER default.config OR manifest.json FILE PATHS